Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Draw segment inside each anatomical structure.
 This method will start from these "seeds" and grow them to achieve complete segmentation.

 - Initialize: Click this button after initial segmentation is completed (by using other editor effects).
 Initial computation may take more time than subsequent updates.
-Master volume, auto-complete method, segmentation extent will be locked after initialization, therefore if any of these have to be changed then click Cancel and initialize again.
+Master volume and auto-complete method will be locked after initialization, therefore if either of these have to be changed then click Cancel and initialize again.
 - Update: Update completed segmentation based on changed inputs.
 - Auto-update: activate this option to automatically updating result preview when segmentation is changed.
 - Cancel: Remove result preview.
 Seeds are kept unchanged, so parameters can be changed and segmentation can be restarted by clicking Initialize.